What Travel Expenses Are Tax Deductible

 While communication expenses were mentioned earlier, it’s worth noting that specific phone calls made for business purposes can also be deductible.
 Whether you’re making long-distance calls to clients, participating in conference calls, or using your phone for business-related research, keep records of the calls made, the duration, and the purpose to support your deduction claims.

-See also How Many Travel Agents In The Us
+See also How Many Travel Nurses In The Us

 Laundry and Dry Cleaning